merative/acd-containers/src/pages/management/configuring.md

 | `configurationStorage.file.volume.useDynamicProvisioning` | Use a dynamically provisioned volume | `false` |
 --->

-These additional configurable parameters must be provided when IBM Cloud Object Store (`COS`) is used for  `configurationStorage.backend`.
+These additional configurable parameters must be provided when IBM Cloud Object Store (`COS`) is used for  `configurationStorage.backend`:

 | Parameter | Description | Default |
 | -         | -           | -       |